Albertosaurus - This Tyrannosaur Likely Hunted in Packs

 Hunting in a group would have allowed Albertosaurus and other theropods lacking the size of their larger cousin Tyrannosaurus Rex to circle and surround prey, and attack from multiple angles.
 This would have helped smaller (and in the case of Albertosaurus medium sized) theropods to bring down very large prey as a team, or to bring down heavily armored prey like Triceratops; who was also a late Cretaceous inhabitant of North America.
 Another advantage of working as a group to bring down larger prey animals would have been that there would have been enough meat to go around following a kill.

 Albertosaurus hunted both herbivores and carnivores and may well have been a good enough swimmer to include fish and other aquatic creatures in its diet.
-Quite simply, it is fairly certain that an Albertosaurus would have killed and devoured just about everything in its path; even if it needed the assistance of some hunting partners to bring a large or particularly well defended animal down.
+Quite simply, it is fairly certain that an Albertosaurus would have killed and devoured just about everything it could catch; even if it needed the assistance of some hunting partners to bring down a large or particularly well armored prey item.

 An Intimidating Presence